penguin-cmyk/rLuau/README.md

 - Download (or clone `https://github.com/penguin-cmyk/rLuau.git`) the project

 - Set Lune as a enviorenment variable ([Tutorial](https://www.youtube.com/watch?v=Z2k7ZBMZT3Y)) or drag the Lune file into the folder
+- Then make a main.rs file containing all of the content
 - Do `lune run main.luau` and done!

 # Notes